 Visiting hours will be Monday, March 2, 2020 from 4pm to 7pm at Morris Funeral Home, 45 North Main Street, Ipswich.
 A funeral service will be held Tuesday, March 3, 2020 at 10:00 am at the Assumption of the Virgin Mary Greek Orthodox Church 8 Lafayette Road.
 Burial will follow the service at the New Highland Cemetery, 29 Town Farm Road, Ipswich.

 Andy was a lifelong member of the Assumption of the Virgin Mary Greek Orthodox Church of Ipswich.
 Afflicted with Lupus for 48 years he passionately educated the public as a part of their Hall of Fame series.
 The family would like to express its’ gratitude to Care Dimensions for their compassion and caring to our father and family.
 In lieu of flowers, donations may be made in his name to the Assumption of the Virgin Mary Greek Orthodox Church of Ipswich P.O.
 Box 6, Ipswich, MA 01938; Care Dimensions, 75 Sylvan Street, Danvers, MA 01923; or to Lupus Foundation of America; 2121 K Street NW, Suite 200, Washington, DC 20037 at

 Arrangements are under the direction of the Morris Funeral Home of Ipswich.
 For directions or to send a condolence to the Galanis Family please go to www.MorrisFH.com

-To plant a tree in memory of Andrew Galanis, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Andrew Galanis, please visit our floral store.